 Once you have prepared your data, create a new chart in Datawrapper.
 You can do so by going to our homepage and clicking on "Start creating".
 In Step 1: Upload, you can either copy & paste your dataset or upload it as a .csv or as an Excel or Google Spreadsheet.
 After pasting the data into Datawrapper, the text field on the right should look something like this:

 "Proceed" at the bottom right to go to the next step.

 In the second step, you can check if your dataset was imported correctly and make changes to it - if necessary.
 If you did not upload a header row, you have to untick "First row as label" to avoid losing your first row of data.
 Always remember to do this if you don't have descriptive row and column headers.

-You will now see a bullet bar, without a title, descriptions or customized colors.
-Maybe you want to further refine, annotate & define this chart.
-We cover this in a separate short tutorial found here.
+You will now see your data displayed as a bullet bar, without a title, descriptions or customized colors.
+The next step would be to further refine, annotate & define this chart.
+We have covered this in a separate tutorial found here.